Busy-ness as a Badge of Honor

 I am working hard not to be that person but I still find myself pinning that badge of honor on my chest from time to time.

-At work when someone would pose the question- “How’s business?”
-I would always respond with a canned answer about how busy I was.
-It was a defense mechanism.
-It made me feel like I was holding up my end of the bargain.
+When someone poses the question- “How’s business?”
+I sometimes respond with a canned answer about how busy I am.
+It is a defense mechanism.
+It mades me feel like I am holding up my end of the bargain.
 Everyone wants to be successful and achieving and proving to their boss that they are worthy of praise and a raise and not being fired.

-I was afraid to tell the truth.
-I was afraid to say that I was reading some article online about a topic that has nothing to do with me because I was bored.
-Or because I had to do something that I didn’t want to do and this was an easy way to procrastinate.
-Or just because work wasn’t that busy and I was sitting at my desk with nothing much to do.
+I sometimes am afraid to tell the truth.
+I am afraid to say that I am reading some article online about a topic that has nothing to do with work because I am bored.
+I I am afraid to say that I have to do something that I don’t want to do and this is an easy way to procrastinate.
+I am afraid to say that work isn't that busy and I am sitting at my desk with nothing much to do.

 The Tao talks about the Master.
 The Master doesn’t try to be powerful.
 The Master does nothing.
 Yet the Master is truly powerful and leaves nothing undone.
 When I am more truthful with myself and others, I can bring the risky stuff to the surface.
 If I am not the ordinary man reaching for power and using my busyness as proof that I deserve that power, I can talk about the truth.
 I can talk about the intimidating problem that is larger and it keeping me stuck where I am.

 When I talk about the truth and talk about what is happening right in front of me (embracing the Tao), I can be like the Master.
 I can be powerful without reaching for that power.
 If I can find that flow, I can be confident that I am doing nothing but everything is getting done because I am paying attention to the right things.